These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”? Sadly, the answer is no.

 When one is firm enough to stand up to these headwinds, they find themselves favored by The People—it is seen, it becomes visible, and deeply appreciated.
 It does happen, thankfully, but it is just too rare.
 Leadership can emerge from the ashes!

-Acts of courage have been recently portrayed in two political polar Congressional representatives.
-Marjorie Taylor Green has stood up to Trump in respect to several matters, including the issues around the release of the Epstein Files.
-And Alexandra Ocasio-Cortez has refused to vote for any funding to Israel due to its continuing war crimes in Gaza, now Iran, and Lebanon.
-These two are going against the powerful flow of consensus.
+Acts of courage have been recently portrayed in two political polar Congressional representatives in the U.S. Marjorie Taylor Green has stood up to Trump in respect to several matters, including the issues around the release of the Epstein Files and the illegal war against Iran.

 Archetype of the humble, selfless leader: Gandhi